RafilxTenfen/master/PPA/matrix/README.md

 ```shell
 $~ ./main 3
 ```
-- It will generate two matrix 3x3 filled with random numbers
+- It will generate two matrix 3x3 filled with random numbers and print the sum and multiplication between them

 __Expected Result__
 ```shell